mathildesimoni/eigenvalue-problems/README.md

 $  P = I - 2 w w^T $

 is the Householder transformation.
 This projection matrix is used to consecutively orthogonalize columns of A against previously processed columns, until A has all orthogonal columns.
-At each step, the norm of the processed column is stored in the diagonal of the upper-triangular matrix $R$, and the difference between the orthogonalized vector and the processed columns is store in the upper triangle of $R$.
+At each step, the norm of the processed column is stored in the diagonal of the upper-triangular matrix $R$, and the difference between the orthogonalized vector and the processed columns is stored in the upper triangle of $R$.

 **Algorithm**:
 1. Initialize: